-It seemed odd to the constable, as a few days later the same lad was on an ill fated steamer called the Mayflower on Lake Kaminiskeg.
+It seemed odd to the constable, as a few days later the same lad was on an ill fated steamer called the Mayflower on Lake Kaminiskeg in December of 1912.
 It was a dirty black night and a heavy storm blew in.
 The steamer suddenly became swamped and overturned with most onboard about to suffer a horrible fate.
 In the freight was a coffin enclosing the body of a man which was being taken to White Lake.
 With everyone sinking fast the coffin remained afloat and young John imlach and two others saved themselves by clinging to it for several hours, before being rescued.
 All the other passengers on the Mayflower were lost that night.
 This entire incident was featured in a Ripley’s Believe it or Not collection.

 In The Pembroke Daily Observer written by Sean Chase